 Not having cheese in this recipe does affect the texture slightly.
 It can result in a pesto that’s pasty smooth.
 To avoid this, blend until just combined.

-- Add the remaining basil and olive oil and blend a final time to ensure all ingredients are thoroughly combined.
+- Step 3: Add the remaining basil and olive oil and blend a final time to ensure all ingredients are thoroughly combined.

 This will keep in the fridge for 7 – 10 days or can also be frozen.
 Be sure to drizzle a bit of olive oil over the top of the pesto each time you take some from the jar.
 This ensures it will stay fresh and a beautiful shade of bright green.

 Not sure what to pair with this pesto?
-Pesto can be enjoyed with just about anything.
-You can use it as a pasta sauce as I’ve done here.
-Dip Polenta Chips in it, have it with some Chickpea Flatbread or spread it over this delicious Pesto Crusted Salmon.
+It can be enjoyed with just about anything.
+You can use it as a pasta sauce, dip Polenta Chips in it, have it with Chickpea Flatbread or spread it over this delicious Pesto Crusted Salmon.

-Pour into a jar and keep in the fridge for 7 – 10 days.
+Store this dairy-free pesto in a jar and keep it in the fridge for 7 – 10 days.
 Also, ensure you drizzle a bit of olive oil over the top of the pesto each time you take some from the jar.
 This helps it stay fresh and retain its beautiful shade of bright green.

-This pesto can also be frozen.
-To do this line a small container that has a lid with baking paper.
-Spread the pesto out into a thin layer (~ 1/2cm or 1/4 of an inch) over the paper, put the lid on the container and keep in the freezer.
-When you want to use some, just break off a piece and allow it to thaw to room temperature.
+To freeze pesto – line a small container that has a lid with baking paper.
+Spread the pesto out into a thin layer (~½ cm or ¼ of an inch) over the paper, put the lid on the container and keep in the freezer.
+When you want to use some, just break off a piece and allow it to thaw at room temperature.

 FAQ